March 16, 2021

 Automation has become synonymous with the automotive industry.
-Nowadays, industrial robots perform a wide variety of assembly-line tasks including welding, wheel mounting, windshield installation, painting, etc. With the mass adoption of these automation tools, vehicle manufacturers are now able to produce thousands of cars per day while cutting operational costs, increasing reliability, and freeing up workers from performing labor-intensive tasks.
+With industrial robotics in place, welding, wheel mounting, windshield installation, painting and other assembly-line tasks can be entirely automated.
+With the mass adoption of these automation tools, vehicle manufacturers are now able to produce thousands of cars per day while cutting operational costs, increasing reliability, and freeing up workers from performing labor-intensive tasks.

 However, the scope of operations that automotive companies need to perform goes way beyond the assembly line.
 Nowadays, organizations need to manage a myriad of other operations including dealer network management, payment processing, inventory management, insurance claims processing, and more.
 This is where robotic process automation (RPA) comes into play.